hapax/hapax.github.io/assets/chance.md

 	</div>
 	</figure>

-All approach a fair dice.
+All three quickly approach a fair dice.

-The new feature is that the $\ell = 0.5$ dice is considerably less fair.
+#### Onset of fairness

-It takes more than $10$ exploration times to arrive at something that looks fair:
+We need to put the $\ell = 0.5$ dice on a separate plot, since it takes more than $10$ exploration times to arrive at something that looks fair:

 <figure>
     <div style="text-align:center"><img src